selectiveintellect/vic-pgx/README.md

 #Copyright

 Copyright: 2014.
-Vikas N Kumar.
+Selective Intellect LLC.
 All Rights Reserved.

 LICENSE: refer LICENSE file in the repository.